-As a parent though we have to step in sometimes and make decisions.
-When this happens, it is absolutely normal toddler behavior to get upset.
+As a parent, we have to step in sometimes and make decisions our children don’t like.
+When this happens, it is absolutely normal behavior for them to get upset.

 Look through the lens of a child, and you’ll see why:

-Their world is smaller than our, and they are wired to methodically gain independence from their caregivers.
+Their world is smaller than ours, and they are wired to methodically gain independence from their caregivers.
 Rebelling is part of that process.

 They don’t understand the urgency of getting to school on time, they don’t care if you need to pick up groceries from the store.
 They don’t feel the importance of going to sleep on a schedule.

 So when you are moving your child towards activities that don’t interest them at the moment, their still-developing brain will shoot off a flare gun to signal “I don’t want to do this!”
 Cue – meltdown.